 The progress of each student is reported monthly to his or her company.
-Grade transcripts are sent to each student upon completion of a program.
+Grade transcripts are sent to each student upon completion of a program or individual course.
 Permanent student records are maintained by AEI.
 Student records are available anytime on our website.
-Simply click on the Student Center link, then Student Record and enter the student number and last name to view or print a transcript.
+Simply click on "Student Record" and enter the student number and last name to view or print a transcript.